-Under law, OCME has jurisdiction to investigate deaths that occur within New York City from criminal violence, by accident, by suicide, suddenly when in apparent health, when unattended by a physician, in a correctional facility, or in any suspicious or unusual manner.
+Under law, OCME has jurisdiction to investigate certain deaths that occur within New York City.
 An investigation may include an external examination of the decedent, or an autopsy, which is a complete external and internal examination of the decedent's body.
+The OCME generally does not disclose specific methods undertaken to reach a determination, nor does the agency typically release autopsy results.

 Examinations take place daily at OCME's three Forensic Pathology Centers in Manhattan, Brooklyn and Queens.
 Examinations are performed by medical examiners, with assistance from mortuary technicians, photographers, x-ray technicians, and other professionals.
 Approximately 30 medical examiners are on staff at OCME.